Labour Program Forward Regulatory Plan: 2022 to 2024

 Description

-The objective of amending the OGOSHR is to update outdated provisions and standards to ensure that the regulations contain the most current ones.
+The objective of amending the Oil and Gas Occupational Safety and Health Regulations (OGOSHR) is to update outdated provisions and standards.
 These include:

 - update and align current provisions as needed with the Canada Occupational Health and Safety Regulations (COHSR), Maritime Occupational Health and Safety Regulations (MOHSR) and the Atlantic Offshore Accords and regulations